Injsted/next-template/README.md

 All future projects will use this template, ensuring a consistent and efficient development environment.
 If you are working on a project that doesn't already use this template, consider migrating to benefit from the standardized configuration and tooling.

+> **Note:**
+>
+> For all cloned repositories from this template, ensure that all occurrences of the project name are updated accordingly.
+This includes updating the `package-name` field in the `.release-please-config.json` file, as well as any other references to the project name throughout the codebase and documentation.
+>
+> This step is crucial to ensure that the release process, versioning, and other project-specific configurations are correctly aligned with the new project's name.

 ### Getting Started with Template [Ignore if you are working on a project that already uses this template]